ITfoxtec/FoxIDs/docs/howto-tracklink-foxids.md

-# Interconnect two FoxIDs tracks with a track link
+# Interconnect two Foxids tracks with a track link

-FoxIDs tracks in the same tenant can be connected with track links.
+Foxids tracks in the same tenant can be connected with track links.
 A track link acts mostly like OpenID Connect but it is simpler to configure and the steps it goes through is faster.

 ![Track link](images/how-to-track-link.svg)

 Track links is fast and secure but can only be used in the same tenant.
 A link based on [OpenID connect connection](howto-oidc-foxids.md) is required if you need to jump between tracks located in different tenants.

-> Take a look at the sample track links configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Take a look at the sample track links configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!` then e.g., take a look at the `nemlogin` and `- (dash is production)` tracks.

 Track links support login, RP-initiated logout and front-channel logout.
 Furthermore, it is possible to configure [claim and claim transforms](claim.md), logout session and home realm discovery (HRD) like all other connecting up-parties and application registrations.